 When it’s time to consider assisted living for your senior loved one, you’re likely to encounter worries and fears from both sides.
-You can help yourself by doing your research into the topic of assisted living and choosing the best possible community – and you can help your loved one by ensuring you take the time to address his or her fears one by one and comprehensively.
-Any change is scary on some level for most people, and moving into a community and leaving home is a time of great upheaval for seniors, even when they know it is the best option.
+You can help yourself by doing your research into assisted living and choosing the best possible community – and you can help your loved one by ensuring you take the time to address his or her fears one by one and comprehensively.
+Any change is scary on some level.
+Moving into a community and leaving home is a time of great upheaval for seniors, even when they know it is the best option.
 Here, we’ll look at three of the most common fears about assisted living and how to handle them:

 1. Loss of independence

 Your loved one may feel that getting assistance with activities of daily living will in some way diminish his or her independence.
-After all, he or she won’t be making breakfast and sitting down with the paper every morning, and changes to routine that come from outside of oneself are difficult.
+After all, they won’t be making breakfast and sitting down with the paper every morning, and changes to routine are difficult.
 However, try to look at this help differently.
 Without having to worry about cleaning, cooking or taking care of a yard, Mom and Dad can spend more time doing what they love, whether that’s socializing with other residents in the community or relaxing with a favorite hobby.
 Routines will change, but it’s likely that they need to if a move to an assisted living community is necessary.
 No matter how much Mom loves to cook, if she can’t always do it for herself anymore, losing that task is a positive.

 2. Being neglected